Welcome to Forever: Plot

-Fox sees Gabe’s memories of growing up in Mexico, including the deaths of Gabe's mother and brother.
-Gabe is sent to Aaru, where he meets Fox.
+Fox sees Gabe’s childhood memories, including meeting Fox at Aaru.
 (This contradicts Fox’s memory of meeting Gabe at a nightclub as adults.)
 Eventually, a clearer picture of the past emerges.
 Fox met Khadija when they were both children on Aaru.
 She and Fox invented the technology of memory editing together.
 One day, Gabe assisted Fox when he was being bullied by a larger boy, and they began dating.
 Later, Gabe and Fox connected their memory nodes and shared memories between them.
 This explains why they can never truly forget each other, despite undergoing memory editing.
 Aaru was severely damaged by a hurricane and was evacuated in several stages.
 Fox refused to leave without Gabe.
 Khadija and Gabe tricked Fox into leaving anyway.

 Fox and Khadija became high-ranking NIL/E leaders, but Fox could never recover from losing contact with Gabe.
 At this time, he created the Greg persona.
 After Greg murdered his coworkers, Khadija took Fox home and excised all memories of Gabe, Aaru, Greg, and even herself; she replaced his childhood with a story about being adopted off the island.
 When he and Gabe reconnected as adults, Fox had no memory of their childhood together.

-Inspired by the technological connection between Fox and Gabe, Khadija decides to connect all NIL/E customers.
-She believes this is the next step in human evolution, but others believe it would destroy humanity.
+Inspired by the connection between Fox and Gabe, Khadija decides to connect all NIL/E customers.
+Other executives oppose this plan, believing it would destroy humanity.
 NIL/E executives were responsible for the attack that killed Gabe and injured Fox; they hoped that Khadijah would die in the blast.
 At Field of Reeds, Fox and Gabe forgive each other and agree to work together to stop Khadija.
 They download into the real world, where they meet her.
 Fox uploads a copy of his and Gabe's memories to Khadija's satellite system.
 Gabe turns on a GPS tracker and allows NIL/E to find their location.
 Fox and Gabe hold onto each other as missiles bear down towards them.

 In an ambiguous ending, Fox and Gabe continue marriage counseling sessions with Darius.
 It is shown that they have gone to therapy with him several times, each time failing to reconcile and then deleting the memories of their previous failures.